Oliwka Brazil

-Oliwia Bartosiewicz (born November 29, 2001), known professionally as Oliwka Brazil, is a Polish rapper and singer.
+Oliwia Bartosiewicz (born 29 November 2001), known professionally as Oliwka Brazil, is a Polish rapper and singer.
 In 2021, she signed a contract with Warner Music Group.
+After a string of singles, she came out with her debut album, Oh My Gawd, in November 2024, working with Wiktor Wójcik.

 Oliwka Brazil is listed alongside Young Leosia, among others, as a woman who is changing Polish hip-hop.
 In the lyrics of her songs, described as "vulgar," she speaks openly about sex, emphasizing that the character she creates has the urge for it and practices it on her own terms.
 In this way she breaks out of the existing pattern in Polish rap, in which women are often treated as trophies or humiliated "sluts".
 It is also emphasized that she writes lyrics, which so far in Polish rap have been written by men.

 Controversy

 Vulgarity and cursing

 Some media outlets have criticized Brazil because of the swearing in her songs and her vulgar image.
 "The underage youths shouting phrases about choking, spanking, spitting on a penis and swallowing semen looked cursory, and probably not all of them were aware of the words rapped from the stage in their direction." writes Mateusz Groen of the trojmiasto.pl portal about teenagers on Brazil's concerts.
 She is also often compared to "Polish Cardi B or Nicki Minaj".